April 10, 2022

 CORNEILLE–BRECHT

-2009.
-Jean-Marie Straub.
 France, Mini-DV, 4:3, color.

 26 minutes x 3 versions, A, B, C; total: 80 minutes.

-(NOTE: version C subtitled in English by Misha Donat and Straub)
+(Version C subtitled in English by Misha Donat and Straub)

-Texts: Pierre Corneille Horace (1640) and Othon (1664);
+Texts: Pierre Corneille, Horace (1640) and Othon (1664);

-Bertolt Brecht radio-play Das Verhör des Lukullus
+Bertolt Brecht, Das Verhör des Lukullus

-(The Trial of Lucullus), 1939-40.
+(The Trial of Lucullus), radio-play, 1939-40.

-Production, Location: July 2009, Straub's Paris apartment.
+Production: July 2009, Straub's Paris apartment.

 Acknowledgment: Jean-Claude Rousseau, Barbara Ulrich.